svilupp/layercode-gym/.github/actions/layercode-gym-test/README.md

         uses: ./.github/actions/layercode-gym-test
         with:
           personas: |
-            [
-              {
-                "background": "You are a frustrated customer who has been overcharged", "intent": "Get a refund and explanation"
+            - background: You are a frustrated customer who has been overcharged
-              },
-              {
+              intent: Get a refund and explanation

-                "background": "You are a happy customer wanting to upgrade", "intent": "Learn about premium features"
+            - background: You are a happy customer wanting to upgrade
-              },
-              {
+              intent: Learn about premium features

-                "background": "You are a confused new user", "intent": "Understand how to get started"
+            - background: You are a confused new user
-              }
-            ]
+              intent: Understand how to get started
           max-turns: 7
           judge-enabled: true
           judge-criteria: |